 The Credit Agreement requires the Company to comply with certain covenants.
 The Company may not incur indebtedness or liens except as permitted by the Credit Agreement, or declare or pay dividends.
-The Company must maintain, on a quarterly basis, minimum liquidity of not less than \$6.0 million, accounts receivable balances, as defined, of not less than \$1.0 million, consolidated net worth, as defined, of not less than \$1.0 million, and a debt to equity ratio, as defined, of not more than 0.3 to 1.
-Beginning in the quarter ended June 30, 2009, the Company must also maintain a debt service ratio, as defined, of not less than 1.5 to 1 at each quarter end.
-Effective in the fourth quarter of 2008, the Company established a lock-box arrangement with PCB subject to the Credit Agreement.
+The Company must maintain, on a quarterly basis, minimum liquidity of not less than \$6.0 million, accounts receivable balances, as defined, of not less than \$8.0 million, consolidated net worth, as defined, of not less than \$150.0 million, and a debt to equity ratio, as defined, of not more than 0.3 to 1.
+Beginning in the quarter ended June 30, 2009, the Company must also maintain a debt service ratio, as defined, of not less than 1.5 to 1 at each guarter end.
+Effective in the fourth guarter of 2008, the Company established a lock-box arrangement with PCB subject to the Credit Agreement.
 Funds from the Company's customers are remitted to the lock-box and then deposited to a PCB bank account.
 The remitted funds are not used to pay-down the balance of the credit agreement.
 However, if the Company defaults on the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in the Company's lock-box held by PCB will be applied to the balance due on the Facility A and B Loans.
 One of the events of default is the occurrence of a "material adverse change," which is a subjective acceleration clause.
-Based on the guidance in Emerging Issues Tax Force Issue No. 95-22 Balance Sheet Classification of Borrowings Outstanding under Revolving Credit Agreements That Include both a Subjective Acceleration Clause and a Lock-Box Arrangement (EITF No. 95-22), the Company has classified its debt pursuant to the Credit Agreement as short-term or long-term as appropriate and believes an event of default is more than remote but not more likely than not.
-One of the Company's bank covenants is a requirement to maintain accounts receivable balances from certain subsidiaries above \$8.0 million at each quarter end during the term.
-To the extent natural gas prices fall, which a si
+Based on the guidance in Emerging Issues Tax Force Issue No. 95-22 Balance Sheet Classification of Borrowings Outstanding under Revolving Credit Agreements That Include both a Subjective Acceleration Clause and a Lock-Box Arrangement (EITF No. 95-22), the Company has classified its debt pursuant to the Credit Agreement as short-term or longterm as appropriate and believes an event of default is more than remote but not more likely than not.
+One of the Company's bank covenants is a requirement to maintain accounts receivable balances from certain subsidiaries above \$8.0 million at each guarter end during the term.
+To the extent natural gas prices fall, which a significant portion of the Company's revenues are derived from, or the Company's volumes decline, the Company could violate this covenant in the future.
+Beginning with the quarter ended June 30, 2009, the Company is required to maintain a debt service ratio, as defined, of not less than 1.5 to 1.
+To the extent the Company's operating results do not materialize as anticipated, the Company could violate this covenant in the future.
+In the event the Company would violate either of these covenants, it would seek a waiver from the bank.
+The